 It is also being proposed as an adjuvant therapy for cancer treatment(3).

-There are various types of the keto diet that you should know about.
+There are 4 types of the keto diet that you should know about:

-What happens when you follow a ketogenic diet?
-Here are some of its benefits on your health and fitness.
+Here are some benefits of the keto diet on your health and fitness.

 Many people find that they lose unwanted body fat effectively.
 Remember that this diet teaches your body to tap into its fat stores?